Enhancing Retail Store Clustering: The Key Role of Customer Preferences

 This table shows how stores can be assigned different clusters for each product category

-Despite this vast improvement over the traditional retail sales volume group clustering methods, challenges still need to be addressed.
-The most pressing challenge is that clustering and merchanding based on product class exponentially increase the number of unique assortment plans that must be generated.
-Tailoring buys by additional layers exacerbates this problem to the point where you could have thousands of unique assortments represented within your buy plan.
+Despite the improvements over traditional retail sales volume group clustering, challenges remain.
+The most significant issue is that clustering and merchandising at the product class level exponentially increase the number of unique assortment plans required.
+Customizing product mix assortments across additional layers can lead to thousands of unique assortments within a buy plan.

 Share this: